GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 ### latest_timestamps.pickle

-We use a `latest_timestamps.pickle` file to keep track of the most recent timestamp for each station, and to ensure that submitted observations are:
+We use the `latest_timestamps.pickle` file to keep track of the most recent timestamp for each station.
+This allows us to check that submitted observations are:

 - The most recent, unique observation set from each station (not previously submitted)
-- No older than two days
+- No older than two days (Bjarne at DMI states that obs older than two days are not useful)

 [Pickle files](https://docs.python.org/3/library/pickle.html) are serialized python objects used for fast read/write times and compressed file size.
-I use this approach out of good practice and general habit, though this is a very small file that could easily have just been `.csv` or another plain-text format.
-The pickle file is created from the `current_timestamps` dictionary.
+I use this approach out of good practice and general habit, though this is a very small file that could easily have been `.csv` or another plain-text format.
+The pickle file is created from the `current_timestamps` dictionary, which has a simple format using stations IDs as keys (e.g. `NUK_L`), and timestamps as values.

 The pickle file approach uses the following logic: